 President & CEO

-Ken Oldham has an extensive background in non-profit management, strategic planning, and community outreach.
-He has served for the past 11 years as President of the National Philharmonic at Strathmore in Bethesda, Maryland, and volunteered for nine years with the Frederick Arts Council and Frederick Chorale.
-In addition, he has five years of experience in helping to develop non-profit organizations.
+Ken has an extensive background in non-profit management, strategic planning, and community outreach.
+Before arriving at United Way of Frederick County in August 2016, he served for nearly 15 years as President of the National Philharmonic at Strathmore in Bethesda, Maryland.
+He volunteered with the Frederick Arts Council and Frederick Chorale.
 He is a Certified Fund Raising Executive (CFRE) and a current member of Western Maryland’s Chapter of the Association of Fundraising Professionals.

 In recognition of his professional excellence, he received the prestigious Alumni Achievement Award and the Montgomery County Executive’s Emerging Leader Award.
-Ken earned his Bachelor of Science from Frostburg State University, where he serves as Vice President of the FSU Foundation and Chair of the Governance Committee.
+Ken earned his Bachelor of Science from Frostburg State University, where he serves as President of the FSU Foundation.

 Director of Community Impact